tbnilsen/Shelly2Particle_IoT/README.md

 # Shelly2Particle_IoT
 Control a Particle IoT device via this Shelly Script

-Get your access token of your Particle IoT device using the Command Line Interface (CLI) program Also, use this to optain your IoT device ID.
+Get your access token of your Particle IoT device using the Command Line Interface (CLI) program.

+Also, use this to optain your IoT device ID.